This article has been updated from a previous version.

 A blend and extend mortgage will likely offer a slightly lower rate than a blend to term mortgage, since your lender will be able to collect interest from you for longer.
 That said, lenders who offer blended rate mortgages will vary in how they choose to approach this product.

-If you’re looking to compare blended mortgage rates and find the best blended mortgage rate for your personal situation, then head to a rate comparison site.
-There are also mortgage rate calculators online that can let you calculate blended mortgage rates with just some basic information.
+If you’re looking for the best blended mortgage rate for your personal situation, compare lending options.
+There are also mortgage payment calculators online that can let you calculate blended mortgage rates with just some basic information.

 About the author